clinton-hall/nzbToMedia/README.md

 	ii.
 [Torrent] extractiontool (Windows Only...you will need to install [7-zip](http://www.7-zip.org/ "7-zip"))

 		C:\Program Files\7-Zip\7z.exe'

 	iii.
+[Torrent] categories: all categories/labels/sub-directories used by your downloader.

+		['music', 'music_videos', 'pictures', 'software']

+	iv.
 [Torrent] compressedExtentions: all extensions you want to be identified and extracted

 		['.zip', '.rar', '.7z', '.gz', '.bz', '.tar', '.arj']

-	iv.
+	v.
 [Torrent] mediaExtentions: all extensions you want to be identified as videos and processed.

 		['.mkv', '.avi', '.divx', '.xvid', '.mov', '.wmv', '.mp4', '.mpg', '.mpeg', '.vob', '.iso']

-	v.
+	vi.
 [Torrent] metaExtentions: all other extensions you want to be processed. other extensions will be ignored.

 		['.nfo', '.sub', '.srt', '.jpg', '.gif']

-	vi.
+	vii.
 [CouchPotato] & [SickBeard] category: you must set the category that is passed from these applications This is the last folder name in the directory path passed as "directory for completed downloads."
 		If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

 		e.g. tv or movies

-	vii.
-[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.
+	viii.[CouchPotato] & [SickBeard] outputDirectory: you must set the absoluet path to extract videos to. this destination, for CouchPotato, must match the CouchPotato Renamer's, "from" directory.

 		/usr/local/extracted/movies
 		/usr/local/extracted/tv

-	iv.
+	ix.
 [CouchPotato] & [SickBeard]:
 		Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.